 How are antibiotic-resistant skin and tissue infections usually treated?

 In the hospital, MRSA and other resistant infections (such as surgical site infection where you may have an open wound due to an operation) are often treated with intravenous (IV) antibiotics reserved for those very resistant infections, until the infection begins to improve.
-You may then be required to continue taking antibiotics, in tablet form to complete the course and often you can do this at home.
-For patients requiring longer courses of IV antibiotics there may be an option for this to be administered outside hospital by a visiting healthcare professional or by attending an NHS facility each day, often referred to as Outpatient Parenteral Antimicrobial Therapy (OPAT).
+You may then be required to continue taking antibiotics, in tablet form to complete the course.
+This course can often be completed at home.
+For patients requiring longer courses of IV antibiotics there may be an option for this to be administered outside hospital.
+You may be asked to visit healthcare professional or to attend an NHS facility each day, often referred to as Outpatient Parenteral Antimicrobial Therapy (OPAT).

 In some cases of MRSA, your medical and nursing team may also require to drain pus from the site of infection.
-They may also treat the bacteria which can live in your nose or on the skin with a special ointment to reduce the number of bacteria you are carrying in your body.
+They may also treat the bacteria which can live in your nose or on the skin with a special ointment.
+This treatment aims to reduce the number of bacteria you are carrying in your body.